hiromaily/go-crypto-wallet/README.md

 - [x] Transaction monitoring
 - [ ] Make sure that `quantity-tag` is used properly. e.g. when getting balance, which quantity-tag should be used, latest or pending.
 - [ ] For now it works on [Go Ethereum](https://github.com/ethereum/go-ethereum).
 Adapting to [Parity](https://www.parity.io/ethereum/)
-- [ ] How to manage password for private key
+- [ ] How to manage password for private key.
+Password would be passed from command line argument.

 ### For XRP
 - [x] APIs to call [Admin rippled Methods](https://xrpl.org/admin-rippled-methods.html)